 Sample 7-Day Autoimmune Diet Plan

-This 7-day meal plan is designed as an elimination diet.
-It doesn’t contain any grains, eggs, legumes, dairy, nuts, and other foods that should be eliminated.
+This 7-day meal plan is an example of an elimination-style menu.
+It avoids grains, eggs, legumes, dairy, nuts, and other foods that are commonly excluded during the elimination phase.

 Day One